Find out more about our MPhil/PhD in Global Sustainable Development.

 You can also see our general University guidance about finding a supervisor.

 Your supervisors will support your progression to thesis submission.
-Most researchers on this programme will have a supervisory team composed of a mentor from a practice organisation and two academic supervisors from different disciplines.
+Researchers on this programme will have a supervisory team composed of two or more academic supervisors from different disciplines.
+You may also receive mentorship from a practice organisation related to your field of research.

 The pool of academic supervisors for this programme draws on Warwick’s global sustainable development research community and spans all three faculties at Warwick: Arts and Humanities, Social Sciences and Science, Engineering and Medicine.